 Dust storm temporarily grounds flights

-EU and US take carbon emissions battle to court
+EU and US take carbon emissions battle

 Travellers leaving smart phones at home